Sierra Leone: Tackling youth unemployment

 A recent independent study of 17 youth employment programmes administered by UNDP and the Government of Sierra Leone shows that the programme that trained Umaru has transformed the lives of 10,000 young people.

-In the past two years, Umaru said he has achieved a lot.
+In the past two years, Umaru has achieved a lot.
 He finished the apprenticeship and has started his own small business, which enables him to earn his living without begging.

 “I have a family now, and a child.
 I am responsible for their food and his education.
 On average I earn about $7 a day.
 On a good day, I earn even more.
 Now I am happy and proud,” he said.